BigMenRestless/mod2assignment/README.md

 # mod2assignment
-Folder for the Module 2 Assignment of the Coursera Course : HTML, CSS, JS - Basic Webdesign
+Folder of the Module 2 Assignment of the Coursera Course : HTML, CSS, JS - Basic Webdesign